cheng2zhang/tempering/prog/NAMD/README.spec.md

 the N-terminal cap "CAY" will be searched first, regular alpha-carbon "CA" will be searched next, the C-terminal cap "CAT" will be searched last.

+For the AMBER force field, the carbon atoms in the caps are called CH3.

 The actual code in CollectionMaster.C and CollectionMgr.h.
 Particularly, the new routines